-As well as the above mentioned quality support we will also provide the following support ;
+As well as the above mentioned quality support we will also provide the following:

-Due Diligence – This is an essential part of of HLC’s role and we will ensure that we work with delivery partners to ensure they have the capacity to deliver.
+Due Diligence – This is an essential part of our role.
+We will work with delivery partners to ensure they have the capacity to deliver.

-Performance – we have to ensure that our overall contracts with funders are delivered, this involves both performance review and management, as well as providing feedback and best practice examples on improving performance, eg, how to increase starts, strong progression routes.
+Performance – We have to ensure that our overall contracts with funders are delivered.
+This involves both performance review and management, as well as providing feedback and best practice examples on improving performance, for example how to increase starts, how to develop strong progression routes.

 Monitoring – HLC will conduct regular monitoring visits based on our evaluation of risk.
 This not only supports contract compliance, but is also an opportunity to discuss development and actions to improve provision and performance.

-Management Information / Data Support – HLC have an experienced MIS team who are able to support delivery partners both with technical queries and also report writing using our PICS and Proachieve software systems.
-HLC also provide this as a paid service for delivery partners with direct contracts.
+Management Information / Data Support – HLC have an experienced MIS team who are able to support delivery partners both with technical queries and also report writing using our PICS and ProAchieve software systems.
+We can also provide this as a paid service for delivery partners with direct contracts.